RebelToolbox/RebelDocumentation/tutorials/math/random_number_generation.rst

 Global scope versus RandomNumberGenerator class
 -----------------------------------------------

-Godot exposes two ways to generate random numbers: via *global scope* methods or using the :ref:`class_RandomNumberGenerator` class.
+Rebel Engine exposes two ways to generate random numbers: via *global scope* methods or using the :ref:`class_RandomNumberGenerator` class.

 Global scope methods are easier to set up, but they don't offer as much control.